AlisamfP/AlisamfP.github.io/_posts/2014-08-27-hackathon-writeup.markdown

 ###Download dependencies

-####Meshblu
+####Nodeblu
-You'll need Meshblu, which you can download through the [Chrome Web Store](https://chrome.google.com/webstore/detail/nodeblu/aanmmiaepnlibdlobmbhmfemjioahilm).
+You'll need Nodeblu, which you can download through the [Chrome Web Store](https://chrome.google.com/webstore/detail/nodeblu/aanmmiaepnlibdlobmbhmfemjioahilm).

 ####Gateblu
 You'll also need Gateblu to connect to the various devices.